Ahhh.. New York City. The Big Apple. The City that Never Sleeps.

 I traveled with my boyfriend’s family, who were seriously the best possible people to go to New York with.
 Being from the east coast, they were the ultimate tour guides!

-Spend your night strolling around Times Square, which feels like your walking through a movie set!
+Check into your hotel and spend your night strolling around Times Square, which feels like your walking through a movie set!

 Grab a bite to eat FEAST at the popular restaurant, Carmines right at Times Square.
 You will be blown away by the portion sizes!